 In this course, students explore functional and conceptual possibilities of felt through a series of projects.
 Using an experimental approach, they make samples employing a wide range of materials and surface-embellishment techniques.
-Working in conjunction with textile constructions, they create personalized, wearable art pieces.
+Working in conjunction with textile constructions, they create multiple original pieces.